github/docs/data/reusables/actions/jobs/section-using-conditions-to-control-job-execution.md

-You can use the `jobs.<job_id>.if` conditional to prevent a job from running unless a condition is met.
-You can use any supported context and expression to create a conditional.
+You can use the `jobs.<job_id>.if` conditional to prevent a job from running unless a condition is met. {% data reusables.actions.if-supported-contexts %}

 {% data reusables.actions.expression-syntax-if %} For more information, see "[Expressions](/actions/learn-github-actions/expressions)."

-{% note %}

-**Note:** Some contexts are not available for use in the `jobs.<job_id>.if` conditional.
-If you attempt to use a context which is not available you will receive an `Unrecognized named-value: '<context>'.` error.
-For more information, see "[context availability](/actions/learn-github-actions/contexts#context-availability)".

-{% endnote %}

 ### Example: Only run job for specific repository